LukeP91/LukeP91.github.io/_posts/2016-08-27-associations.md

 end
 {% endhighlight %}

 Another usage of belongs to was a bit trickier.
 I wanted to make each department to have one manager.
-But since I didn't want to create a separte model for that because a manager is in fact on of department's employees I needed to do it differently.
+But since I didn't want to create a separate model for that because a manager is in fact on of department's employees I needed to do it differently.
 Fortunately _belongs_to_ method in Rails supports many additional options.
 One of which I used in that example.
 Rest of them you can check out in [Rails Guides 4.1.2](http://guides.rubyonrails.org/association_basics.html#belongs-to-association-reference).
 To make manager work I used _class_name_.

 #### Class_name
 Class_name helps when model name can't be figured out using association name.
 For example in our case association name was manager.
 But in our app manager is, in fact, an object of Employee class.
 Using _class_name_ we can tell Rails that even though our association name is manager, the model that is actually used is called Employee.